 - And for the industry?

 Forklifts are one of the main solutions to transport both objects and loading pallets, saving different stories high.

 One of the main characteristics of this type of elevator is undoubtedly its great versatility and is that both those that are intended for cargo transport, such as those used in shops or industries to transport objects of different volumes and weights are achieved according to the needs of the client.

 In this way, we can find from small lifts to large lifts with enough dimensions to transport even large volumes of cargo.

 Forklift weight capacity

 Forklifts have different capacity ranges for good reasons.
-The problem is that forklift operator sometimes mistakenly judge the load capacity of the machine.
+The problem is that forklift operators sometimes mistakenly judge the load capacity of the machine.